mautic/mautic-community-handbook/docs/resources/meetings/preparing_and_running_meetings.rst

 There is of course the option to do **live meetings** as well.
 Some teams do this on a regular basis - for example every second meeting, some 'on demand'.
 It's highly recommend to add an asynchronous meeting to every live meeting - by writing all highlights from the live meetings down in Slack, and continue from there - to make sure nobody feels excluded, and also to easily capture the minutes from the live part.

-Now for those live meetings obviously an actual time is required.
+Now for those live meetings obviously need an actual time.
 Even the exact start of an asynchronous meeting isn't irrelevant, since most of the discussion happen within the first 60 minutes or so.
 And if nothing else, someone - you - has to kick off the meeting at that hour.

 So the **exact starting hour** of all scheduled meetings requires a bit of negotiation too.
 Best practice is: